Colorado Tourism Posters – 1963-1970

 APPEARANCE

-There’s three of these.
-One is tucked away on the short wall behind the cashier’s office.
+This one’s tucked away on the short wall behind the cashier’s office.
 It’s seen first during the approach of Ullman and Watson in the lobby (19:41-19:46) and again when Wendy can’t get the radio to work (47:35-47:36), and again for a split second before Hallorann takes the axe (128:37) (the darkest one, bottom right).
-It might also appear when Jack’s throwing the tennis ball at 39:24, it’s hard to tell.
-This one seems to be the same design as the one plainly visible in the above photo, behind the cashier, but they might all three be the same, honestly.
-It’s hard to tell.
+It seems to appear when Jack’s throwing the tennis ball at 39:24, though it’s hard to be sure.

 So the plainly visible one appears first as Ullman and Watson approach Jack for the tour (19:45-19:46, 19:49, 19:52-19:55 – stuff keeps getting in the way), then when Jack’s playing with the tennis ball (39:19-39:20), then really obscurely with the other one when Wendy can’t make the radio work (47:35-47:36) then as Jack’s going to murder the radio (94:09-94:11) (red box), then during Hallorann’s death march (128:00-128:16).
 This one flashes by again for a second as Jack stalks to get Danny (129:01)